 Before you start sharing everything, there are some topics to avoid.
 First of all skip boring subjects, like talking about food or television.
 Also, skip medical stories.
 Most people don’t care, or are just bummed out.

-Style and the power of using your voice when you tell a funny story
+5. Style and the power of using your voice when you tell a funny story

 Make sure, that if you tell a story, you are heard!
 No mumbling, but articulating.
 Talk from your belly, not your upper throat, so your voice is strong and carried.
 It is important that people pay attention, signal that by the strength of your voice